How to Start an Email List to Grow Your Business

 What if your business could show up in the inboxes of potential customers, build trust with them, and turn them into a client or customer without you ever having to pick up the phone?
 It's totally possible, here's how.
 Growing an email list is less intimidating than you think, I promise.
 Most business owners think they need to get to a certain place in their business before they can start growing an email list, but it's the exact opposite.
 Your email list needs to be established before you need it.
 This will serve as your funnel.
 You may have heard of a "sales funnel" or "sales process" this refers to the buying process that companies lead customers through when purchasing products or booking a service.
-This is how you find, qualify, and sell your product or service to new potential leads.
-You want as many new people in your funnel as possible so that you can start developing those relationships to one day gain them as a client or customer.
+This is how you find, qualify, and sell your product or service to new potential customers.
+An email list builds a group of qualified leads who need your product or service.
+Weekly emails allow you to start building trust and adding value, getting you one step closer to gaining them as a client or customer.